ZeroQI/Hama.bundle/README.md

                                                 /root/Library/Plex Media Server/Plug-ins (also present here If running only)
     * Synology:                                 (/volume1)/Plex/Library/Application Support/Plex Media Server/Plug-ins

-(Optional) If you want a local cache for images and theme songs:

-Go into the agent data folder ("Plug-In Support/Data/com.plexapp.agents.hama/DataItems") and create the following folders in it:
+MANDATORY: Go into the agent data folder ("Plug-In Support/Data/com.plexapp.agents.hama/DataItems") and create the following folders in it: (folders are included in Zip archive on thread, i recently added "TVDB/episodes" folder for TVDB screenshots)
     * "AniDB"
     * "Plex"
     * "OMDB"